 We have tried it and we have seen it.
 Following are the most frequent errors made when undertaking a stain project.

-Our stain and varnish formulas are based on advanced research in wood protection.
+Our stain formulas are based on advanced research in wood protection.
 Protect your surfaces from the weather and restore your woodwork to its former glory.
 Take a look at our stains and varnishes: peinturesmf.com/stains-and-varnishes/

 Find the nearest retailer: peinturesmf.com/retailers/

 Error # 1: Sanding before cleaning the surface

 Yes, we know, there are many steps for a successful patio.
 And yes, sometimes it is very tempting to skip the cleaning, however, beware!
 Sanding prior to washing opens the grain and allows dirt to penetrate… Obviously, it’s not dirt that we want to let in, but stain …

 To clean the surface to be stained, use a degreaser (T.S.P.) with a mixture of 1-part bleach for 3-part water.
 Apply the mixture to the surface and let stand for 10 to 20 minutes, scrub with a stiff brush and rinse thoroughly.
 Let the wood dry for a period of 24 to 48 hours before applying the stain depending on the product used.